Fed's primary dealer expansion seen aiding markets

 "I do think they're always worried about mergers or failures closing the number of primary dealers down to a few," he said, adding that the two Canadian banks' businesses looked simpler than some of the other securities dealers that have recently joined the primary dealer list.

-"They've already let in the unconventional ones like Cantor Fitzgerald, Jefferies & Co and MF Global," he said.
+"They've already let in the unconventional ones like Cantor Fitzgerald, Jefferies & Co. and MF Global," he said.
+(Editing by Leslie Adler)